 While “The Wall” is located right next to the famous “Bacardi Island” Cayo Levantado, “La Farola” is a sunken ferry between Cayo Levantado and the city of Samaná.
 I visited both spots and especially La Farola was top-notch with an incredible abundance of fishes and the best snorkeling I had in the eastern part of the Dominican Republic.

 However, it would be too easy if such an amazing snorkeling spot would be easily reachable from the all-inclusive resorts in Bavaro and Punta Cana.
-While it is indeed, as mentioned, only a few hours away and possible as a day-trip, there is, unfortunately, no organized excursion who visit the Bay of Samaná just for snorkeling.
+While it is indeed, as mentioned, only a few hours away and possible as a day-trip, there is, unfortunately, no organized excursion that visit the Bay of Samaná just for snorkeling.

 Snorkeling off the resort in Punta Cana/Bavaro